Jacquart08/The_Ultimate_Overlay/README.md

   - Release Ctrl to show basic knowledge for the detected programming language (by file extension or app name).
 - **Focus:**
   - The overlay will not update with app/language info while locked on the home page.
+- **Context Bar:**
+  - The top of the overlay always shows the current app/file and detected language, even when the overlay is focused.
+- **Search/Filter:**
+  - Use the search bar to filter the list in real time by name or summary.
+- **Favorites/Pinning:**
+  - Click the star icon to pin/unpin an item.
+Favorites always appear at the top and are saved in `config/favorites.json`.
+- **Copy to Clipboard:**
+  - Click the green copy icon to copy the code (for knowledge) or shortcut (for shortcuts) to the clipboard.
+- **Quick Documentation:**
+  - Click the blue globe icon to open the official documentation for the function/shortcut in your browser.
+- **Highlight on Hover:**
+  - Rows are visually highlighted when hovered for better focus.

 ## Configuration
 - Edit `config/shortcuts.json` to add or modify shortcuts for different applications.
 - Edit `config/knowledge.json` to add or modify basic knowledge for different apps or programming languages (e.g., Python, SQL, R).
+- **Favorites:**
+  - Your pinned items are saved in `config/favorites.json` and persist between sessions.
+- **New format for knowledge.json:**
+  - Each entry should have a `title`, a `summary`, a `description`, and (optionally) a `code` field.
+Example:
+    ```json
+    {
+      "title": "for",
+      "summary": "Loop range",
+      "description": "For loop.",
+      "code": "for i in range(10):"
+    }
+    ```
+  - The tooltip will show the description and, if present, the code block.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).